lucianoeger/BlobFunction/README.md

 <h2>Azure Function - Trigger BLOB</h2>

-<p>Example of using an Azure Function with an http trigger, generating a pdf and sending it to a blob storage<p>
+<p>Example of using a Azure Function with a blob storage trigger and sending notification to the discord<p>